mdyd-dev/marketplace-module/generators/blank-marketplace/templates/README.md

 Assets will be built into: `marketplace_builder/custom_themes/default_custom_theme_assets/` (in this document later called `${BUILD_DIR}` - it is set up inside `package.json` file)

+## Static assets

+Files from `/static` directory wont be processed by webpack - just copied over to the build directory.

 ### Deploy